Celebrating 150 years

-We kick off with the launch of an exhibition, Portrait of Keble – An Installation, featuring photographic portraits of 28 individuals.
+We kicked off with the launch of an exhibition, Portrait of Keble – An Installation (pdf), featuring photographic portraits of 28 individuals.
 These include alumni, current students, staff, and fellows, who were chosen for their inspirational achievements, be they personal, professional, or both.
 The 28 were selected from over a hundred nominations.
-The launch event will take place on Friday 20 September as we roll into the Alumni Reunion Weekend (21-22 September 2019) celebrating 40 Years of Coeducation at Keble.
-Alumni of all ages (and genders) are warmly invited to attend.
+The launch event took place on Friday 20 September as we rolled into the Alumni Reunion Weekend (21-22 September 2019) celebrating 40 Years of Coeducation at Keble.

-Dr Ian Archer and Professor Angus Hawkins are hosting a Victorian Symposium on Wednesday 25 September – again open to all students, alumni and staff.
+Dr Ian Archer and Professor Angus Hawkins hosted a Victorian Symposium on Wednesday 25 September open to all students, alumni and staff.
 No academic specialism required, just a healthy interest in all things Victorian/Keble.
-The symposium will look at the forces and personalities behind the foundation of the College and cover religious politics, poetry, fundraising Victorian-style, women’s education and architecture.
+The symposium looked at the forces and personalities behind the foundation of the College and covered religious politics, poetry, fundraising Victorian-style, women’s education and architecture.
 Videos of all of the lectures are available on our Keble Heritage microsite.

 During the 150th Anniversary our regular London Lecture programme will take the form of ‘The Warden in Conversation with’.
 We have lined-up some interesting interlocutors for Sir Jonathan beginning on Wednesday 27 November 2019 with Ed Balls (alumnus and Honorary Fellow).
 The series continues with the Vice-Chancellor of Oxford, Professor Louise Richardson on Thursday 21 May 2020.

 Music forms an important part of the life of the College.
 The Keble Early Music Festival in February 2020 will be bigger and better than ever.
 Director of Music, Matthew Martin has been commissioned to compose a Missa Brevis in celebration of the 150th Anniversary.
 The inaugural performance will take place at St Thomas Church 5th Avenue New York on Thursday 16 April 2020.
 We hope that many of our alumni and friends in the US will be able to join us for that occasion as part of the University North American Reunion weekend.